-With Phyllis Bell Miller Dec 5, 10:00am-12:10pm CST Dec 6, 10:00am-12:10pm CST Dec 12, 10:00am-12:10pm CST Whether you design an item from scratch or modify an existing one, this workshop will give you the tools to make decisions like a pro.
-The elements and principles of design—including color, proportion, emphasis, contrast, alternation, and repetition—help you to make more informed design decisions rather than guessing and praying.
+With Phyllis Bell Miller Mar 14, 10am-12pm CDT; Mar 20, 10am-12pm CDT; Mar 21, 10am-12pm CDT Whether you design an item from scratch or modify an existing one, this workshop will give you the tools to make decisions like a pro.
+The elements and principles of design—including color, proportion, emphasis, contrast, alternation, and repetition —help you to make more informed design decisions rather than guessing and praying.
 Using the many visuals, handouts, worksheets, and exercises you perform in class, these concepts become real design tools that you can apply to any project now and in the future.
 Class sessions will be recorded and remain accessible online to registered students of this class for 7 days following the event.

 Phyllis Bell Miller